 20 July 2020

-THREE new clusters of the Covid-19 were detected, with one more fatality recorded in the country yesterday, amid fears of a second wave of infection.
+Three new Covid-19 clusters were detected, with one more fatality recorded in the country yesterday, amid fears of a second wave of infection.

 According to the Health Ministry (MoH), these clusters involved a shared residence in Selangor, a restaurant in Kuala Lumpur and a jetty operation in Sarawak.